TeachBooks/mirror_mude_book/book/fvm/gauss.md

 **MMMMM:** this description updated Friday.
 Need to create new figures to separate FDM and FVM approach and explicitly show the FV element.
 Make the FDM connection just a small note at the end.

-The value of $u$ is only known at the center of the cell and the center of the four faces labelled above as N, S, W and E. The value of $u$ at the center is assumed to be constant over the volume and denoted as $\mathbf{u_{i,j}}}$:
+The value of $u$ is only known at the center of the cell and the center of the four faces labelled above as N, S, W and E. The value of $u$ at the center is assumed to be constant over the volume and denoted as $\mathbf{u}_{i,j}$:

 ```{figure} ./figs/gauss3.png
 ---